 Her realization of what had gone wrong did not stem from empathy as it might have for other people—it was an intellectual exercise.
 But because her emotions were not so deeply involved, it was easier to go through the process and make the necessary corrections.

-They seemed less interested in the truth and more concerned with making him look bad.
 He could hear their possible criticisms in his head, and he addressed them one by one in his subsequent writings.
 This made him a better writer and thinker.
 In the end, he came to welcome the attacks of his enemies for how much they had improved his work and toughened him up.